1990 Pacific typhoon season: Tropical Storm Cecil

+Cecil hit China.
+Despite being weak, Cecil caused intense flooding.
+Numerous homes were inundated and landslides were reported.
+42 people were killed.

 Typhoon Dot (Loleng)

 Typhoon Dot formed from a monsoon trough to the southwest of Guam.
 Dot moved steadily towards the northwest and strengthened into a typhoon.
-Typhoon Dot reached peak intensity of 85 mph before weakening slight before landfall on eastern Taiwan on the 7th of September.
+Typhoon Dot reached peak intensity of 85 mph before weakening slight before landfall on eastern Taiwan on 7 September.
 After passing Taiwan Dot regained typhoon intensity in the Formosa Strait before making a final landfall in Fujian Province, China.
-On northern Luzon Island rains from Typhoon Dot caused floods killing 4 people, on Taiwan 3 people died.
+On northern Luzon Island rains from Typhoon Dot caused floods killing 4 people, on Taiwan 7 people died.
+Losses in Taiwan reached NT$730 million (US$27.1 million).
+Dot caused heavy flooding in China.
+74 people were killed and losses reached 1.02 billion RMB (US$216 million).

 Typhoon Ed (Miding)

 Severe flooding produced by the storm killed at least 18 people in Vietnam.
 At least 4,500 homes were destroyed and another 140,000 were inundated.

 Typhoon Flo (Norming)

 Typhoon Flo, which developed on September 12, rapidly intensified on the 16th and 17th to a 165 mph super typhoon near Okinawa.
-Vertical shear weakened it as it recurved to the northeast, and Flo hit Honshū, Japan on the 19th as a 100 mph typhoon.
+Vertical shear weakened it as it recurved to the northeast, and Flo hit Honshū, Japan, on the 19th as a 100 mph typhoon.
 It continued rapidly northeastward, became extratropical on the 20th, and dissipated on the 22nd.
 Widespread flooding and landslides killed 32 and caused millions in damage.